cognitedata/dotnet-simulator-utils/docfx_project/docs/implement-routine.md

 }
 ```

-**What `PerformSimulation` does:**
-1. Iterates through script steps in order
-2. Calls your `SetInput`, `GetOutput`, or `RunCommand` based on step type
+`PerformSimulation` iterates through script steps in order, calling your `SetInput`, `GetOutput`, or `RunCommand` methods based on step type, handling cancellation, and returning a dictionary of output values.
-3. Handles cancellation
-4. Returns dictionary of output values

 ## Step 6: Test with CDF